 - Turn down the heat and let the sugar mixture boil gently until it reaches 245F/118C.

-- Once it has reached the correct temperature plunge the bottom of the pan into the bowl of cold water without letting any water into the mixture to stop it cooking.
+- Once it has reached the correct temperature, plunge the bottom of the pan into the bowl of cold water without letting any water into the mixture to stop it from cooking.

 - However, if you see the mixture starting to color before it reaches temperature, take it off the heat and plunge it into the water.